ev3dev/ev3dev-lang-python/demo/README.md

 # ev3dev demo programs

+This folder contains a bunch of demo programs that you can use to help you in developing your own code.
+Breif descriptions of each demo are provided below;
+you can access the full source code and some more detailed information on each by opening the respective folders above.

 ### BALANC3R

 Laurens Valk's BALANC3R - This robot uses the gyro sensor to balance on two wheels.
 Use the IR remote to control BALANC3R